shoutem/shoutem.github.io/_posts/1-1-5-CreatingScreen.md

 } from 'react-native';
 ```

-`TouchableOpacity` provides a way to catch touching the area on the screen taken by the components inside of the `TouchableOpacity` component.
+To catch a tap on list row, we will use `TouchableOpacity` component.
 To open a screen on touch, we need to dispatch already introduced `navigateTo` Redux action creator.
 We can use it directly in the screen through dispatch, but Redux standard way is to bind together `dispatch` and action creator inside `mapDispatchToProps` function, the second argument of [connect](https://github.com/reactjs/react-redux/blob/master/docs/api.md#connectmapstatetoprops-mapdispatchtoprops-mergeprops-options) function.

 Import `navigateTo` function from `@shoutem/core` along with `bindActionCreators` from Redux which will do the binding.
 We also need to specify which screens needs to be opened, so import `ext` function as well.